 This gate marks the true beginning of the Appian Way (Appia Antica), the “Queen of Roads”, built over 2,300 years ago to link Rome with southern Italy’s ports and trade routes to Greece and the Middle East.
 Along the way, visit the “Gladiatorial school”, run by the Gruppo Storico Romano, a group who specialises in reenacting show and features of Ancient Rome.
 Here you’ll be able to visit the gladiatorial museum, lear about the shows back in the day, take pictures and you might assist at a real training.

-This Appian Way golf cart tour resumes with a visit to the Catacombs of San Sebastiano (Saint Sebastian), for you to discover the spiritual heart of the early Christian communities.
-Originally a pagan burial site, these catacombs became one of the earliest Christian necropolises, dedicated to Saint Peter and Saint Paul in the late 2nd century A.D.
+This Appian Way golf cart tour resumes with a visit to the Catacombs of San Callisto (Saint Callixtus), for you to discover the spiritual heart of the early Christian communities.
+Originally a pagan burial site, these catacombs became one of the earliest Christian necropolises, during the 2nd century A.D.
 Join an expert guide from the catacombs for a fascinating small-group tour (about 30 minutes, not private but small group) through underground tunnels that reveal the faith and traditions of early Christian communities.
-Please note the entrance time is 11:30, the visit is not private and is conducted by a guide provided by the Catacombs.
+Please note the entrance time is at about 11:30, the visit is not private and is conducted by a guide provided by the Catacombs.
+We reserve the right to replace the Catacombs of San Callisto with those of San Sebastiano, in case the former are sold out.

 After exiting the Catacombs, it is time for the lunch break: walk over the 2,000-year-old cobblestones the Appian Way consists of and reach the Appia Cafe, a cozy cafe where you’ll be able to enjoy a quick lunch (lasagna, dessert, fruit and water) after an entire morning of sightseeing and exploring some of the most unique attractions Rome has to offer.